 It’s easy to wander the world defending allies and blackmailing rivals when you have one of the most powerful armies on the planet.
 It is much more difficult to temper the ardor of your geopolitical ambitions and the feeling of being an exceptional nation.
 President Trump should bring the ambitions of the White House to global realities.
 It will be a painful process, but it is global stability that largely depends on it.

-Posted by Ian Greenhalgh on July 17, 2017, With 2261 Reads Filed under World.
+Posted by Ian Greenhalgh on July 17, 2017, With 2326 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.